 Ingredients to make Cranberry Chutney

 Cranberries: I like to make this chutney with fresh cranberries.
 However, if you only have frozen ones, feel free to use them.
 As we are cooking the chutney, you can add them without thawing.
-There could be extra liquid at the end with frozen cranberries, so you might have to turn the instant pot on saute mode for a few minutes to get a thicker consistency.
+There may be extra liquid at the end with frozen cranberries, so you might need to turn the Instant Pot to saute mode for a few minutes to get a thicker consistency.

-Apples: They help to balance the tart flavor with their sweetness.
-Use fuji, gala, or honeycrisp apples.
+Apples: They help balance the tartness with their sweetness.
+Use Fuji, Gala, or Honeycrisp apples.
 Peel, core, and dice them into small pieces.

-Onions: In my opinion, onions are a must to add to an Indian-flavored chutney.
+Onions: In my opinion, onions are a must for an Indian-flavored chutney.
 Not a lot, just a small amount of diced red onions.

 Ginger: It adds the perfect little zing to this chutney.
-I prefer to use freshly grated ginger to get the best flavor.
+I prefer freshly grated ginger for the best flavor.

 Sugar: It helps to balance the flavor of the chutney.
-I used white granulated sugar.
+I used white granulated sugar, but brown sugar works well too.
 You can increase or decrease the amount to your taste.

 Raisins: Add some golden raisins to the chutney for some sweetness and texture.